barryclark/jekyll-now/_posts/2021-02-26-february2021update.md

 ![](https://raw.githubusercontent.com/zotbins/zbceblog/master/images/feb2021-images/pcb_cad.png)

 Finally, I also decided to order my PCB from a vendor in the United States.
 It's definitely hard to find manufacturers to make PCB's on such a small scale, but I was able to use OshPark (not sponsored) as highlighted in the tutorial video above.
-They are a pretty great option for makers who may only want a couple PCB's for personal purposes and not a whole lot for manufacturing purposes.
+They are a pretty great option for makers who may only want a couple PCBs for personal purposes and not a whole lot of PCBs for manufacturing purposes.
 I was able to purchase 3 of my PCBs for $6.65 total, which is pretty awesome.
 They also accept KiCAD files, which was also really convenient for me.

 ![](https://raw.githubusercontent.com/zotbins/zbceblog/master/images/feb2021-images/osh_park_invoice.png)